 When I was studying composition for my Bachelor of Music in Theory-Composition degree, one of the difficulties I encountered was that numerous composers and teachers of composition believed that serial music was the "serious" music of the 20th century.
 I understood their excitement about this modern development, but was often skeptical of music that was more often than not, clever, but not harmonically resonant with my tastes in music.
 What was weird to me was that some teachers wanted their students to completely abandon tonal music, while I believed, and still believe, that tonal craft is absolutely essential.
 Serial music had become the "politically correct" music, at least as far as academia was concerned.
 Are dodecaphonic, serial and set theories so "advanced" in comparison to earlier theories of composition, that they ought to replace earlier music theories, or are they an extension of musical knowledge and the contemporary composer's task is to understand the relationship between tonal and atonal theories?
 I have come to the opinion that the latter is true, and the attempt to divide music into "tonal" or "atonal" is a waste of time.
 Over a thousand years of musical insights have found their way into the theory of music.
 This theory results from studying many compositions by the best composers over many centuries.
 What some composers wanted to do in the middle of the 20th century was artificially narrow the practice of modern classical composition into the 12-tone method and 20th century theory and technique exclusively--and the disastrous result was that the so-called "rules" of dodecaphony and the serialization of musical elements became seemingly more important than the actual compositions and their expressive power as both ideas and sound.
 What is needed is a new chromaticism, one in which harmonic resonance and beauty are not sacrificed for melodic originality and the use of twelve tone scales.
 Every artist struggles against the pedantic in artistic expression, and no style is immune from weakness in expression.
 As a composer evolves and learns, these issues are worked out by each composer in their own artistic experience.

 With regards to music, it might be said that there are generally speaking two kinds of beauty, intellectual beauty and sensual beauty.
 Intellectual beauty is found in the musical logic and in the way the composer creates form, the variations and development of the musical ideas within the composition.
 This kind of beauty is, in general, appreciated by fewer people than sensual beauty and it mainly exists in the domain of concert music and abstract composition designed to be listened to without extra-musical elements.
 Sensual beauty is found in the sound itself, in the nuanced expression and interpretation of music, and in the emotion the music evokes in the listener.
 Unlike the scientist who must continually verify theories with evidence in the external world, artists can only verify results by comparison with their subjective ideals and expressive goals.
 But like the scientist, a composer is involved with experimentation and trial-and-error processes.
 If the composer has humility, he will recognize when his experiments have succeeded and failed as music, one way to do this is to not confuse the fascination with ideas and their structures with the beauty of sound and its sensuous power to provoke an aesthetic response.
 They are both equally important.
 I sense that music is, at its best, an intervention, a medium between mind and matter, a revelation of order, harmony and pattern.
 Even if music is intellectually engaging and sonically pleasing, beauty itself is difficult to define and pin down--beauty can be frightening and upsetting, it can be soothing, joyful and reassuring, and it can be infused with sorrow, impermanence and transformation.
 Like life itself, music can be dark and light, dissonant and consonant, complex and abstract or an expression of simplicity, clarity and bold confidence.
 And of course, what strikes one person as beautiful can leave another indifferent.
 The most technically brilliant music can lack a certain magic, a groove, an intention.
-"Keeping it real" means know what is essential in music and what is not.
-Sometimes I entertain the idea that there is one one music, one ultimate source of vibration and energy.
-Every musician is learning to tune into that music and it finds expression through the uniqueness of human personality as it resonates universally to the inhabited planets.
+"Keeping it real" means knowing what is essential in music and what is not.
+Sometimes I entertain the idea that there is only one music, one ultimate source of vibration and energy.
+Every musician is learning to tune into that music and it finds expression filtered through the uniqueness of human personality.

 Traditionally, production values involves the level of musical and performance skills by which composers intentions are realized in performance.
 This has been, until now, mostly out of the composer’s hands unless he is playing solo or with other musicians, or conducting an ensemble with sufficient rehearsal time.
 New technologies now allow the composer to think more like a painter or a novelist—in both mediums the creator completes the creative process and offers it to the world.
 No further interpretation is necessary other than that of the viewer of the painting or the mind of the reader.
 A composer can proceed to create a finished recording utilizing computers, software, audio equipment, samplers and synthesizers to create a work that requires no realization by a large group of musicians.
 To be involved in this new medium, a composer must evolve a new set of "conceptual performance" skills in addition to the traditional skills required of composers.
 These skills involve synthesizer programming, MIDI sequencing, mixing, audio wave editing, signal processing and mastering.
 In the pop music world, the greater emphasis is on the interpretation of music, while the invention of music is almost always limited to short-form vocal music in which the dominant unifying element is most often rhythm.
 In the classical music world the division of labor between the creator and interpreter of music is clearly delineated with nearly no overlap at all.
 In the world of electronic music the musician has the option to pursue composition in any form desired, including complex texture and orchestration.
-But in this new medium the composer is also the interpreter of that music, which brings increased responsibility for how it ultimately sounds.
+But in this new medium the composer is also the interpreter of music, which brings increased responsibility for how it ultimately sounds.
 Phrasing, gesture, articulation, and dynamics are as important in electronic music as they are in the acoustic world.
 What the conductor does in live performance must also be done in mixing when making recordings in the studio.
 The composer, rather than notating highly detailed scores complete with instructions regarding phrasing, articulation, dynamics and numerous other directions to the players, programs the MIDI sequencer accordingly.
-The uniting of the composition and interpretation of music is one of the most satisfying approaches to music-making, as both the creative and interpretive aspects can be given equal weight, hence contributing to the development of a well-rounded, mature musician.
-Though this unifying of musical invention and musical interpretation is nothing new, the ability to create complex scores with many timbres and to maintain control over the "performance" is a consequence of computer-based composition and interpretation.
+The uniting of composition and interpretation of music is one of the most satisfying approaches to music-making, as both the creative and interpretive aspects can be given equal weight, hence contributing to the development of a well-rounded, mature musician.
+Though this unifying of musical invention and musical interpretation is not new, the ability to create complex scores with many timbres and to maintain control over the "performance" is a consequence of computer-based composition and interpretation.
 The capacity to edit at any stage of the creation and/or production process is one of the major contributions of the computer in regard to musical invention.
 As long as there are evolving machines, there will be new musical instruments evolving with and from those same machines.
 This has been true throughout the history of musical instrument technology.

 Making music with electrons is no less natural, nor less expressive, than making music with wood, metal, bone, animal gut or other materials.
 Electromagnetism is one of the basic forces of the universe; it is all around us and even within our bodies electromagnetic energy is present.
 The technology is relatively new but I am reasonably confident that high art will be made in this new medium as artistic talent and genius of the past was inspired by the evolution of previously new technologies.
 Whether electronic or acoustic, music is about moving sound through air.